MarkE16/LaunchDarklyCLI/README.md

 git clone https://github.com/MarkE16/LaunchDarklyCLI.git
 ```
 2. Next up, take a peek inside the folder of the project.
-You should see a file called `config.json`.
-This file
+Don't see a `config.json`?
+That is expected.
+You should
+create one with this template.
+This file will
-will contain the necessary configuration settings for
+contain the necessary configuration settings for
 the script to run properly.
 ```json
 {